rjspencer/docs/theming.md

 `/events/[%id]` - This page should show information for an individual event

 ### module:EventList
 This module lists events by an account.
-Videos are returned by the date they occur.
+Events are returned by the date they occur.

 **Module Options**
 `limit`